Incredible change happens in your life when you decide to take control of what you do have power over, instead of craving control over what you don’t.

 This one I’m still working on.
 I know when I don’t eat correctly or at all, I get hangry.
 When I get hangry I can’t function–work doesn’t get done, people get yelled at.
 Just do everyone a favor and have breakfast in the morning.

 Take out your outfit, pack your purse, pack lunch/breakfast/snacks, schedule your day in your planner—do anything that needs to be done to have a stress free day tomorrow.
 If you’re looking for a new planner, try this Law of Attraction planner from Freedom Mastery.
 There a lot of useful productivity and goal checking stuff that you may need inside.

 We’re all old enough to know the many benefits of water and why we should drink it.
 Do yourself a favor—drink your eight glasses a day and stop complaining.

 11. Make a budget and stick to it

 Unless you’re looking to be just as broke this year as you were last year, get with the budgeting program.
 I know it’s tough, but it’s necessary.
 I’m personally going to try weekly budgeting and report back on that.
 TBC

 CLICK TO READ LATER: 9 Easy Ways To Save Money On A Tight Budget

 12. Drop anything and anyone that doesn’t serve you

 You don’t need any negativity of any form clogging up your mental space.
 Do yourself a favor a rid yourself of it all.

 Speaking positively is one of the best ways to make a positive shift in your life.
-Speaking positively about yourself specifically can really make you feel brand new–don’t sleep on this.
+Positive self-talk you feel brand new and manifest those positive thoughts.
+Don’t sleep on this.